rocketblend/rocketblend/README.md

 ### Building

-For launcher use `go build -ldflags -H=windowsgui` as it hide the console window.
+For launcher use `go build -ldflags -H=windowsgui ./cmd/launcher` as it hide the console window.

 ## Help